vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 ^^^^^^
 Contains optional runtime configuration settings to initialize Vim when it starts.
 Example: If you want Vim to have syntax on and line numbers on, whenever you open vi, enter syntax on and set number in this file.

-.viminfo
-^^^^^^^^
-Viminfo file stores command-line, search string, input-line history and other stuff.Useful if you want to find out what user has been doing in vi.

 ::

  ##Sample contents of .vimrc

  syntax on
  set number

+A good details about various options which can be set in vimrc can be found at `A Good Vimrc <https://dougblack.io/words/a-good-vimrc.html>`_

+.viminfo
+^^^^^^^^
+Viminfo file stores command-line, search string, input-line history and other stuff.Useful if you want to find out what user has been doing in vi.

 ..
 Tip:: Both files are present in user home directory.